avrha/uakronsec/README.md

 ## Get Involved
-Meet and collaborate with other developers building www.uakronsec.com in our discord server.
+Meet and collaborate with other developers building www.uakronsec.com in our [Discord](https://discord.gg/YyRt8KDghe).